Forces Goal 2030: Bangladesh Navy

 Due to the importance of Bangladesh's vast maritime area of 118,813 square kilometers, high dependence of the country's economy on maritime resources, and the geopolitical importance of the Indian Ocean, the Bangladesh Navy was given significant priority in the modernization program.
 The program aims to transform the Bangladesh Navy into a modern, well-equipped, three-dimensional force capable of conducting multi-domain operations.
 Under the program, the Navy has witnessed significant growth in firepower and weapon manufacturing capabilities.
 The expansion of the Navy's surface fleet and force size is simultaneously ongoing.
 As of 2020, the navy acquired two submarines, eight frigates, six corvettes, and eleven patrol vessels.

 Under the modernization, indigenous shipyards have made significant strides in enhancing naval shipbuilding capabilities.
 There are three indigenous shipyards capable of developing large surface combatants for the navy: Khulna Shipyard Limited, Dockyard and Engineering Works Limited, and Chittagong Dry Dock Limited, all fully owned by the Bangladesh Navy.
 Khulna Shipyard has successfully launched the program of building eight Durjoy-class and 23 Padma-class patrol craft.
 Chittagong Dry Dock Limited, ownership of which was transferred to the Navy in 2015, has been tasked with constructing six 2,000-tonne offshore patrol vessels and six multirole guided missile frigates.

 Alongside the development of the Navy's water capabilities, Bangladesh Naval Aviation, the aviation wing of the Navy, was established in 2011.
 Naval Aviation added 4 Dornier 228 NG aircraft from Germany and two AgustaWestland AW109 helicopters from Italy.

 Dornier 228 MPA of Bangladesh Navy.

 The Navy attained three-dimensional capabilities with the establishment of a submarine fleet, with two Ming-class submarines acquired from the People's Republic of China.

-The Bangladesh Navy has operated a submarine base, named BNS Sheikh Hasina, at Pekua in Cox's Bazar.
+The Bangladesh Navy has operated a submarine base, named BNS Pekua, at Pekua in Cox's Bazar.
 Commissioned in 2023, the submarine base has been one of the Bangladesh Navy's largest projects.
 The largest naval base in the country was constructed at Rabanabad in Patuakhali, named BNS Sher-e-Bangla.
 The base has submarine berthing and aviation facilities.
 Another operational base, named BNS Sheikh Mujib, has been constructed in Khilkhet in Dhaka.
 The construction works of a fleet headquarters at the Sandwip channel of Chattogram, with ship berthing facilities, is also ongoing.
 The Navy has taken initiative to produce missiles and IFF systems in Bangladesh.